IvansanchezEspinoza2019/IvansanchezEspinoza2019/README.md

-### Hi there, I'mm Ivan Sanchez 👋
+### Hi there, I'm Ivan Sanchez 👋

 ## I'm studying Computer Engineering

-- ⚡ I really like Software Development and technology
+- ⚡ I really like Software Development and Technology
 <!--
 **IvansanchezEspinoza2019/IvansanchezEspinoza2019** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.